Where are the pins made?

 You need your own art that you can send me.
-As long as it's a clean file, I should be able to make it work.
-Simply let me know the quantity, size and metal choice if it's not obvious from your sent art.
-If your outline is yellow, I'm going to assume gold, etc.
+As long as it's a clean file, we should be able to make it work.
+Simply let us know the quantity, size and metal choice if it's not obvious from your sent art.
+If your outline is yellow, we are going to assume gold, etc.

 How do I pay?

 You will be sent an invoice from PayPal on smaller orders.
 All payments and billing will be run through Pin Game Strong LLC and will appear as such on your bill.
 For large orders, we can do other options like a quickbooks invoice with a CC or a check.
-I do not give terms on pins.
-You pay me, I pay the factory and we are rolling.
+We do not give terms on pins.
+You pay us, we pay the factory and we are rolling.

 How much should I sell my pins for?